 Violet, blue, and green are all on the cool spectrum.
 Violet light is typically only useful when combined with red and blue.
 It can be used to make a plant’s color, taste, and smell more prominent.

 Blue light is extremely important for plant growth; it is absorbed by chlorophyll which is a big part of photosynthesis.
-Green light isn’t as useful for plants since they reflect most of it (which is why plants are green).
+Green light isn’t as useful for plants since they reflect most of it.
 However, your plant should still be receiving some green light for proper growth.

 On the warm end of the spectrum are red, orange, and yellow.
 Red light is vital for plant growth, especially when combined with blue.
 Red light helps grow stronger plants, more vegetation, and even helps flowering.